Diabetes Mellitus (DM) in Children and Adolescents

 Type 1 diabetes occurs when the pancreas produces little or no insulin.
 Type 1 diabetes is the most common type among children, causing about two thirds of all cases of diabetes.
 It is one of the most common chronic childhood diseases.
 By age 18, 1 in 350 children has developed type 1 diabetes.
 The number of affected children has recently been increasing, particularly in children under age 5.

-Type 1 diabetes can develop at any time during childhood, even during infancy, but it usually begins between ages 4 years and 6 years and between ages 10 years and 14 years.
+Type 1 diabetes can develop at any time during childhood, even during infancy, but it usually begins between ages 4 years and 6 years or between ages 10 years and 14 years.

 Type 2 diabetes occurs because the cells in the body do not respond adequately to insulin (called insulin resistance).
 Unlike in type 1 diabetes, the pancreas can still make insulin but cannot make enough insulin to overcome insulin resistance.
-This deficiency is often referred to as a relativeinsulin deficiency as opposed to the absolute deficiency seen in type 1 diabetes.
+This deficiency is often referred to as a relative insulin deficiency as opposed to the absolute deficiency seen in type 1 diabetes.
 Type 2 diabetes occurs mainly in adolescents but is becoming increasingly common among overweight or obese children.
 Up until the 1990s, more than 95% of children who developed diabetes had type 1 diabetes, but now about one third of children newly diagnosed with diabetes have type 2 diabetes.
+Type 2 diabetes typically develops after puberty has begun.
+Although many children develop type 2 diabetes between 10 years and 14 years of age, the highest rate occurs during late adolescence, between 15 years and 19 years of age (see Obesity in Adolescents).

-High blood glucose levels are responsible for a variety of immediate symptoms and long-term complications.
+High blood glucose levels cause a variety of immediate symptoms and long-term complications.

 Symptoms develop quickly in type 1 diabetes, usually over several days to weeks, and tend to be quite obvious.
 High blood glucose levels cause the child to urinate excessively.
 Children may wet the bed or become unable to control their bladder during the day.
 Children who are not toilet-trained may have an increase in wet or heavy diapers.
 This fluid loss causes an increase in thirst and the consumption of fluids.
 About half of children lose weight and have impaired growth.
 Some children become dehydrated, resulting in weakness, fatigue, and a rapid pulse.
-Children may also have nausea and vomiting.
+Children may also have nausea and vomiting due to ketones (by-products of the breakdown of fat) in their blood.
 Vision may become blurred.
 If the symptoms are not recognized as being caused by diabetes and treated, children may develop diabetic ketoacidosis.

-Many children do not have any symptoms and doctors diagnose type 2 diabetes only when blood or urine tests are done for other reasons.
+Many children do not have any symptoms, and doctors diagnose type 2 diabetes only when blood or urine tests are done for other reasons (such as during a physical before playing sports or going to camp).
 Symptoms in children with type 2 diabetes are milder than those in type 1 diabetes and develop more slowly.
 Parents may notice an increase in the child’s thirst and urination or only vague symptoms, such as fatigue.
 Children with type 2 diabetes are less likely to develop ketoacidosis or severe dehydration than those with type 1 diabetes.

 Diabetes can cause immediate complications and long-term complications.
 The most serious immediate complication is diabetic ketoacidosis.